Join our Cultural Leadership Community 17/18

 In the first CPD session, all CLC participants will develop an outline for an action research project they will complete by the end of the programme.
 This work will be supported in subsequent CPD sessions, via the closed social media network, and through one-to-one development sessions with Nimble Fish.
 To support their project, participants will also have preferred access to a variety of opportunities through A New Direction, including conferences, workshops and other development opportunities.

 The Cultural Leadership Community programme is highly competitive, with more applicants than places.
 Previous CLC participants have been lead speakers at conferences, developed and delivered symposia, and created new cultural offers within their school networks.
-Many CLC participants have used the programme as a key stepping stone in their own career development.
+Many CLC participants have also used the programme as a key stepping stone in their own career development.
+You can find out more about previous participants work via the Yearbook, and watch Music and Drama Coordinator and Head of Year 5 at St. Thomas of Canterbury RC Primary (Merton), Alison Taylor's, final presentation below - delivered entirely in verse!

 Dates of CLC sessions 17/18: